unalysuf/react-listgroup/README.md

 # react-listgroup

-In this project, I have created a unordered list with Bootstrap and TypScript
+The project aims how can i create unordered list in react framework and how can i design it with bootstrap.